Advanced Foundation Course in Medical Art

 Do we have to attend every seminar?

-Yes, attendance to all the Seminars and Assessments is compulsory.
-Missing three seminars consecutively will result in the student being withdrawn from the course.
+Yes, attendance to all the Seminars and Assessments are compulsory.

 Do you do short day courses?